 Welcome to the Best Practices Registry!

-Every listing you’ll find in the Best Practices Registry (BPR) has been reviewed by our experts to ensure they align with the most current guidance on preventing suicide.
-Every listing has demonstrated effectiveness in preventing suicide or directly addresses the factors that impact suicide prevention.
-Click here if you are interested in submitting your program or intervention to be listed in the BPR.
+Every program or intervention listed on the Best Practices Registry (BPR) has been reviewed by our experts to ensure it aligns with the most current guidance on preventing suicide.
+Each listed program or intervention has demonstrated effectiveness in preventing suicide or directly addressing factors that impact suicide prevention.
+Click here if you are interested in applying to have your program or intervention listed on the BPR.

 Start with a category below to find programs and interventions that fit your needs.